ercanersoy/FDTUI/README.md

 This program is licensed under GNU General Public License version 3.

 This project includes FDOSTUI library.
 FDOSTUI has own licenses.
+This project includes Kitten library.
+Kitten has own licenses.

 # Thanks